Starfish-develop/Starfish/README.md

 * Extend HDF5cat to chebyshev and global cov
 * Later extend to sorting regions?

-* how to find autocorrelation time of a single chain?
+* use ACOR to find autocorrelation time (or MH.acor)
 * do Gelman-Rubin statistic of many chains?